change coloring of services on host down

 So the only real option is also the best one and that's to have some sort of filter that would allow you to get a list of all the services affected by a down host without inappropriately changing the state or coloring of them.

 The question is, can it be narrowed down to a parent and it's children using what is already there or will filters need to be expanded a bit?
 Perhaps Ricardo knows that better than I.

-#10 Updated by cyildiri about 2 years ago
+#10 Updated by cyildiri over 2 years ago

 sorry for my late answer.